near/docs/docs/2.develop/3.contracts/environment/environment.md

 `prepaid_gas` represents the amount of GAS the `predecessor` attached to this call.
 It cannot exceed the limit 300TGAS and a little is burn on each instruction.

 ### Used GAS
 `used_gas` contains the amount of GAS that has been used so far.
-It is usefull to estimate the GAS cost of running a method.
+It is useful to estimate the GAS cost of running a method.

 :::tip
 If you already [estimated the GAS](broken) a method needs, you can ensure it never runs out of GAS by using `assert`